varnish/Varnish-Book/varnish_book.rst

    .. note::

-      From Varnish version 3, Varnish handles `Accept-Encoding` and ``Vary:
-      Accept-Encoding`` for you.
-This is because Varnish 3 has support for gzip compression.
-In Varnish 2 it was necessary to normalize the `Accept-Encoding`-header, but this is redundant in Varnish 3.
+      Varnish can handle `Accept-Encoding` and ``Vary: Accept-Encoding``, because Varnish has support for gzip compression.

 Age
 ---